Extraction Guide

 Why this helps

-Describing your goal — such as the finance process you're performing — helps the AI make smarter decisions about edge cases in your documents (like how to handle bundled documents or ambiguous values) so you don't have to anticipate every scenario in your prompt.
+Describing your goal — such as the finance process you're performing — helps the AI make smarter decisions about edge cases (like how to handle bundled documents or ambiguous values) so you don't have to anticipate every scenario in your prompt.

 Simple Prompts